 - AMOS commands have been specified when moving or copying language strings.

 DB calls are the greatest performance bottleneck in Moodle.

 If there is SQL code you can test quickly then do so.

 - there are minimal DB calls (no excessive use of the DB); and

 - the code uses SQL compatible with all the supported DB engines (check all selected fields appear in an 'order by' clause).

 Testing instructions and automated tests

 It is the developer's responsibility to test code before integration.
 Issues should not be sent for peer review without tests so that the peer reviewer can assess their quality and use them to consider the scope of the issue.

 - there are specific testing instructions that state how, as well as what, to test.
-Please ensure that the testing instructions are in the correct format: Behat gherkin;
+Please ensure that the testing instructions:

 - new unit tests have been added when there is a change in functionality; and